prmtl/appfy.recipe.gae/README.txt

     instead of a directory.
 The zip filename will be the value of `lib-directory` plus `.zip`.
 :ignore-globs: A list of glob patterns to not be copied from the library.
-:delete-safe: Checks the checksum of the destination directory before
-    deleting.
-It will require manual deletion if the checksum from the last build differs.
-Default to true.
+:delete-safe: If `true`, always move `lib-directory` to a temporary directory
+    inside the parts dir as a backup when building, instead of deleting it.
+    This is to avoid accidental deletion if `lib-directory` is badly configured.
+Default to `true`.

 Example
 ~~~~~~~